 Here’s what else got done since I blogged 2 days ago:

 - Wound new Lotus colors in a few 100 gram balls—so that I could label and take photos of them—so that I can add them to the website.
-(Also means I committed to color names for them: Carbonite, Lavender Ice, Orange Luxe, and Emerald Deep.)
+(This automatically means I committed to color names for them, too: Carbonite, Lavender Ice, Orange Luxe, and Emerald Deep.)

 - We build our booth with grid panels.
 Found out how hundreds of them will get to the show floor!
 Thanks to Linda Dean whom I can’t wait to finally see again.